Los Angeles Sex Crime Defense Lawyer

 A conviction of this sex crime offense also results in having to register as a sex offender for life.

-The facts of the case and the prosecution's evidence need to be carefully analyzed by a expert Los Angeles sex crime attorney for any factual inconsistencies as to what actually happened or who actually committed the sex offense.
+The facts of the case and the prosecution's evidence need to be carefully analyzed by an expert Los Angeles sex crime attorney for any factual inconsistencies as to what happened or who committed the sex offense.

-Additionally, as the prosecution is required to prove that the conduct was done with a sexual interest, it is important for the defense lawyer to gather evidence demonstrating that whatever occurred did not occur as a result of a sexual motivation.
+Additionally, as the prosecution is required to prove that the conduct was done with a sexual interest, the defense lawyer needs to gather evidence demonstrating that whatever occurred did not occur as a result of a sexual motivation.

 Call a Los Angeles Sex Crime Lawyer

-Our criminal lawyers, as well as our paralegals, speak Spanish, Russian, and Armenian.
+Our criminal lawyers and paralegals speak Spanish, Russian, and Armenian.
 Call our attorneys now, 24/7, to discuss the specific details of your case.

 Related Content: